AbdulSarwary/AbdulSarwary/README.md

 #### **Currently** ..

-I'm working part time while working on my skillset set as a software engineer.
-I love learning new things!
+I'm an Engineering Technology student with a minor in Business at San Jose State University looking to gain job experience.

 #### **In the past** ..

-I have been interned at NASA and created a number of coding projects.
-I've also taught myself Java, Python, and C++ and applied what I learned through personal projects.
+I have been apart of the NASA Scholars Program and worked on projects.
+I've also taught myself Python, SQL, web development, and applied what I learned through personal projects.
+I also been involved in IT work as well.
-Object oriented programming is my favorite subject of all time in computer science.

 #### **I'm looking for** ..

 New opportunities!
 I love learning and taking on a breadth of responsibilities and technical challenges.
 I'm also passionate about software and solving problems that benefit real people and communities.
-If you are looking for a highly motivated, technically skilled software or web developer, don't hesitate to reach out!
+If you are looking for a highly motivated, technically skilled engineer, don't hesitate to reach out!

 - 📫 Reach me: via [LinkedIn](https://www.linkedin.com/in/asarwary24/) or email: Abdul.m.sarwary@gmail.com